ChenMu1/Creative/README.md

 # Creative

 ## Description:
-Maine page Bootstrap theme for creatives, small businesses, and other multipurpose uses.
+Maine page(the Warehouse) for creatives, small businesses, and other multipurpose uses.
 It includes a number of rich features and plugins that you can use as a great boilerplate for your next Bootstrap based project!

 ## Features: